-The Christchurch Transport Strategic Plan 2012–2042 is a 30 year vision for transport within the city, adopted by the Council in late 2012.
+The Christchurch Transport Strategic Plan 2012–2042 is a 30-year vision for transport within the city, adopted by the Council in late 2012.

 Inside you’ll find information on proposals for traffic, freight, cycling, public transport and walking.
 You’ll also find information on what’s being planned in your neighbourhood.

-The aim of this Strategic Case is to identify the key problems facing the Council transport system and to determine the significance of these challenges to inform future investment decisions.
-The Strategic Case has been developed collaboratively, with input from Environment Canterbury (ECan), Local Government New Zealand (LGNZ), NZ Transport Agency (NZTA) and Canterbury District Health Board (CDHB).
-It forms part of a wider suite of documents which together outline the Council's case for investment.
+The Strategic and Programme Business Cases were developed collaboratively, with input from Environment Canterbury (ECan), Local Government New Zealand (LGNZ), NZ Transport Agency (NZTA) and Canterbury District Health Board (CDHB).
+They form part of a wider suite of documents, which together outline the Council's case for investment.

 There are a number of roading and transport projects happening in and around Christchurch City to ensure traffic is managed and to accommodate an increase in commuters.